top of page

 In both examples, additionalScope.userId dynamically injects the user ID into the query.

 By leveraging additionalScope, you can make your Retool applications more dynamic and context-aware, enhancing their functionality and responsiveness.
-For more detailed information, you can explore the Retool documentation and best practices for using JavaScript in Retool.

 Check out the following section's common use case for Retool additionalScope.